Site icon Bia review

 The MR9600 uses a black rectangular desktop case that measures 2.3 x 11.0 x 6.6 inches (HWD).
 It features a textured top, glossy black front panel, and four non-removable tuning antennas.
 The front panel has a status light that flashes blue on startup, flashes purple during setup, solid blue when everything is working, and turns solid red when the Router is down the Internet connection.
 There is also a WPS light that blinks white when WPS is in progress, flashes orange when there is a WPS error, and turns solid white when a WPS connection is successful.

-There’s a WPS button on the right side of the Router, and around it are four gigabit LAN ports, one WAN port, two USB 3.0 ports, a reset button, a power port, and a power switch.
-For comparison, the Asus RT-AX88U Router is similarly priced, and the TP-Link Archer AX6000 and AX11000 Routers give you 8 LAN ports, and both TP-Link Routers are equipped with multi-gig LAN ports.
+To the right of the WPS button, four gigabit LAN ports, one WAN port, two USB 3.0 ports, a reset button, a power port, and a power switch are to be found.
+By way of comparison, a similarly priced Asus RT-AX88U Router can give you eight LAN ports through deductions made for TP-Link Archer AX6000 and AX11000 Routers, both of which boast multi-gig LAN ports.

-Like its sibling, the Linksys Velop AX MX10, which we reviewed, the MR9600 offers no built-in or bundled anti-malware tools and limited parental controls.
-You can pause Internet access, schedule pausing, and block specific websites for specific customers, but you don’t get the age-specific site filters you get with TP-Link Archer AX6000.
-However, the MR9600 doesn’t support Alexa commands that let you do things like turn on guest networks and pause internet access for specific clients just by using your voice.
+Like its sibling, the Linksys Velop AX MX10, which was reviewed previously, the MR9600 has no built-in or bundled anti-malware tools and limited parental controls.
+You can pause internet access, set a schedule for pausing it, and block certain websites for certain clients, but you are not given age-specific site filters like you get with TP-Link Archer AX6000.
+On a more advanced note, you don’t have any Alexa commands with MR9600 to do things like turning on guest networks or pausing internet access for clients just with the power of your voice.

-You can manage the MR9600 using the Linksys mobile app for Apple iOS and Google Android devices or the web-based Linksys Smart Wi-Fi control panel.
-However, the app has a slightly different interface than what we’ve seen with the Linksys Velop AX MX10 system.
-Instead of opening the Control Panel screen, it opens the Router screen showing the Router’s name and its status (online/offline).
-There are two small tabs in the middle of the screen: one labeled Devices and tells you how many clients are currently connected, and the other labeled Router tells you how many Routers and nodes are connected.
+Linksys MR9600 can be set up and controlled through the Linksys mobile application, which is available for Apple iOS and Google Android devices; it can also be controlled through the Linksys Smart Wi-Fi web-based control panel.
+That said, the app has a slightly different interface than what we’ve seen for the Linksys Velop AX MX10 system; rather than transition to the Control Panel screen from which you can use most of the controls, the app opens the Router screen showing the Router’s name and status (online/offline).
+Two small tabs appear at the center of the screen: one labeled Devices indicating the number of clients connected at the moment and the other one labeled Router representing the total number of Routers and nodes connected.

-When you tap the Devices button, you’ll be taken to a screen that shows the name of each connected device, how it’s connected (Ethernet, Wi-Fi), and the band it’s using.
-Tap any device to assign priority (up to three devices can be bandwidth prioritized) and specify parental controls.
-Clicking on the Router tab will take you to the Network Administration screen to change the Router password, enable automatic updates, view IP details, and reset the Router.
+By tapping on the Devices button, you are provided the screen showing the name of each device connected, whether it’s connected by Ethernet or Wi-Fi, and the band it is connected to.
+Tap on any device to give it priority (bandwidth priority can be assigned to a maximum of three devices) and choose parental control options.
+Clicking on the Router tab next takes you to the Network Administration screen where you can change the Router password, enable automatic updates, view IP details, and reset the Router.

 While the overall look and feel of the interface are certainly easy to pick up, it doesn’t represent the breadth of tools, especially those related to gaming, that we saw in Our Picks.
 Editor Wi-Fi 6 Router, TP-Link Archer AX11000.
 That said, while it’s pretty fast, you wouldn’t classify the Linksys MR9600 as a gaming router or a budget router, based on its price tag.